Conflict of Interest

 #WarStudies #Conflict #MilitaryHistory

-These paintings were developed over the last two years.
-They come from a larger body of work that started in response to the Iraq War in 2003.
-The Vietnam War marked my childhood.
-Since then, I’ve always been interested in war photography and in understanding the causes of war and social conflict.
+These paintings were developed over the last three years.
+They come from a larger body of work that started in response to the American wars in Afghanistan and Iraq that began in 2001-2003 and that continue today.
+It was the Vietnam War that marked my childhood memories most.
+Since seeing the photographs and films from journalists posted in Vietnam, I’ve been interested in war photography and in understanding the causes of war and social conflict.

-This work is a visual response to war and conflict and an attempt to capture the experience of living in a time of war.
-The elements of war and the machines of war are real and symbolic.
-This online-only pop-up installation is divided into sections based on the different elements of conflict such as helicopters, tanks and fields.
+This work is a visual synthesis of the observations and experience of living in a time of war.
+The elements of war and the machines of war are both real and symbolic.
+We build things that reflect our own nature, and that enable us to extend our nature out in to the world.
+This project is divided into sections based on the different elements of conflict including helicopters, tanks, and fields.

 I am not advocating war.
-I don’t have any easy answers for how to prevent war.
-I am painting to understand and to reflect in an attempt to create resilience.
-I want more awareness and more dialogue.
-I want to think about the future.
+I'm acknowledging that it exists, that we fight, we debate, and we posture for positions of power.
+I don’t have easy answers for how to prevent war.
+I paint to understand and to reflect on the consequences of our actions.
+I want more awareness, more critical thinking, and more dialogue about the past, the present, and the future.

 The helicopter symbolizes the Vietnam War.

 It symbolizes conflict.